K-RLange/dhPython/en/_build/html/_sources/data_processing.md

 ## Split bar chart
 The following code creates a grouped bar chart that shows the number of guests by gender, separated by time of day (Lunch vs. Dinner).
-This is achieved using Seaborn’s *catplot()* function, which allows for the creation of multiple subplots based on the values of a categorical feature.
+This is achieved using *seaborn’s* `catplot()` function, which allows for the creation of multiple subplots based on the values of a categorical feature.

-The argument *col="time"* specifies that a separate chart should be created for each value in the time column.
+The argument `col="time"` specifies that a separate chart should be created for each value in the time column.
 The result is two side-by-side bar charts showing the distribution of genders for lunch and dinner, respectively.

 This visualization is helpful to compare how the gender distribution of guests differs between the two meal times.